 As well as the practical aspect of the heat they provide in colder months, they can also make your home look and feel more welcoming.
 Choosing a fireplace can be a difficult decision, and there are some factors that one needs to consider to help make the right decision.

-The size of your chimney flue will do a lot to determine, which fireplace one can install.
-If you want a solid fuel fire, then you would require a Class 1 chimney (with a flue of at least 7 inches in diameter).
+The size of your chimney flue will greatly determine which fireplace one can install.
+If you want a solid fuel fire, you would require a Class 1 chimney (with a flue of at least 7 inches in diameter).
 Gas fires, on the other hand, can get away with smaller flues of around 5 inches.
 Also, if one has a chimney breast, the shelf of the fireplace should never be wider than the breast itself.